Le Coeur Net jumping the last to win at Plumpton - November 16 2020

 Our primary goals for Wessex Racing are to give more people the opportunity to get closer to the action at a relatively low cost, to reinvest club funds to obtain more horses for our trainers and continue to grow the appeal of club membership.

-This is supported with regular email correspondence, social media channels, a Whatsapp! group featuring regular video updates from stables and the course as well as stable visits.
-We will also be holding our annual Summer Party in August.
+In addition to fun days at the races, Wessex Racing Club members can expect regular email correspondence, social media communications, a Whatsapp! group featuring regular video updates from stables and the course as well as stable visits.

 Jeremy Blackburn - Club Manager